 Doctors treat the upper and lower urinary tract infections with antibiotics.
 Laboratory testing can also determine the best antibiotic for the treatment.

 Most of the uncomplicated lower tract infections can be treated with the help of a three-day process but for women who are pregnant or suffering from diseases such as diabetes should take the antibiotics for longer.

 People suffering from the upper tract infections are treated with a 14-day course of antibiotic therapy.
 Those having upper tract infections may require hospital treatment with the antibiotics which are given through the vein.

-This is true if there is an increase in vomiting and fever increase the risk of the dehydration and it prevents the person from taking the oral antibiotics.
+This is true if there is an increase in vomiting and fever increases the risk of dehydration and it prevents the person from taking the oral antibiotics.